Execution by shooting: Belarus

+Germany

 In Germany, shooting by a single bullet to the back of the head was the execution method used in East Germany from 1968 until the abolition of capital punishment in 1987 (although the last execution was carried out in 1981 with Werner Teske being the last executed anywhere in Germany).
-All executions in East Germany were conducted at a central execution place, located at the Leipzig Court Building.
-Prisoners were not informed about the imminent execution until a few seconds before it was carried out — the prisoner were taken to the Leipzig Court Building, where he was put to wait in an office.
-After a while, an officer would enter the office, telling the prisoner that his execution was imminent.
-The prisoner was then led into another room, passing three men — the warden, a public prosecutor and the executioner — seemingly by coincidence while walking on the corridor.
+All executions in East Germany were conducted at a central execution place, located at the Leipzig Prison.
+Prisoners were not informed about the imminent execution until a few seconds before it was carried out — the prisoner was put to wait in an office and have one hour to write a farewell letter to their family.
+After a while, an officer would enter the office, telling the prisoner that their execution was imminent.
+The prisoner was then led into another room, passing three people — the warden, a public prosecutor and the executioner — seemingly by coincidence while walking on the corridor.
 While passing the executioner, one single shot was fired into the back of the prisoner's head from close range without having the barrel of the pistol touching the prisoners skin.
 This method was named "unexpected shot on close range" and it was taken great care that the execution was conducted without officers having to handle the prisoner manually in order to prevent any stress reactions.
 See Capital punishment in Germany.